H.R. 972: Sloan Canyon Conservation and Lateral Pipeline Act

 Utility and transmission operators

-Existing utility corridors and previously approved rights-of-way are protected, reducing uncertainty for maintenance, repair, replacement, and possible future additions in existing corridors.
+Existing utility corridors and previously approved rights-of-way inside the new boundary are preserved, reducing uncertainty for maintenance, repair, and future routes in existing corridors.

 Who is affected by H.R.
 972?